Open Records/Public Information Requests

 For complaints regarding failure to release public information please contact your local County or District Attorney.
 Please ask and you will be provided with this information.
 You may also contact the Office of the Attorney General, Open Government Hotline, at 512-478-6736 or toll-free at 1-877-673-6839.
 For complaints regarding overcharges, please contact the Office of the Attorney General’s Cost Rules Administrator at 512-475-2497.

 If you need special accommodation pursuant to the Americans with Disabilities Act (ADA), please contact our ADA coordinator.
-West Texas A&M University's Public Information Officer is Neal Weaver.
+West Texas A&M University's Public Information Officer is Tim Bynum.
 Requests should be addressed as follows:

 West Texas A&M University